PipoLeong0305/raft/README.md

 # CodeIgniter Raft

-A Docker-based development environment for CodeIgniter 4, inspired by Laravel Sail.
+**CodeIgniter Raft** is a lightweight, Docker-powered development environment for CodeIgniter 4 that simplifies local development workflows.
+Built with PHP-FPM and Apache2, it provides a ready-to-use containerized setup with zero configuration required.

 ![CodeIgniter Raft](https://via.placeholder.com/800x200?text=CodeIgniter+Raft)